onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 In the release notes we mention new features and bug fixes.
 If anything is unclear, feel free to contact [OneWelcome Support](https://support.onewelcome.com).

+## Release date 2023-07-11

+### Features
+* We extended the [ConfigAPI](../api-reference/config-api/identity-provider-api.md) with the option to manage IDPs of the type `Tulip`.

+### Improvements
+* We introduced caching for Tulip's JWKS endpoint, so the certificates are no longer fetched during every authentication.

 ## Release date 2023-06-22